-- Activities regulated through a license by the Nuclear Regulatory Commission (NRC) or a state under an agreement with the NRC. - Activities conducted under the authority of the Director, Naval Nuclear Propulsion Program. - Specified activities conducted under the Nuclear Explosives and Weapons Surety Program. - Radioactive material transportation. - DOE activities in other countries with acceptable radiation protection program. - Background radiation.
+- Activities regulated through a license by the Nuclear Regulatory Commission (NRC) or a state under an agreement with the NRC. - Activities conducted under the authority of the Director, Naval Nuclear Propulsion Program. - Specified activities conducted under the Nuclear Explosives and Weapons Surety Program. - DOE activities in other countries with acceptable radiation protection program. - Background radiation. - Radioactive material on or within material, equipment, and real property which is approved for release when the radiological conditions of the material, equipment, and real property have been documented to comply with the criteria for release set forth in a DOE authorized limit which has been approved by a Secretarial Officer in consultation with the Chief Health, Safety and Security Officer. - Radioactive material transportation not performed by DOE or a DOE contractor.